Stocks fall as investors fret over jobless claims, inflation - WTMJ

 AP Business Writer

-Stocks posted modest losses on Thursday as investors had little reason to buy stocks with discouraging economic data and a steady rise in bond yields, which has start to raise concerns about inflation.
+Stocks posted modest losses on Thursday as investors had little reason to buy stocks with discouraging economic data and a steady rise in bond yields, which has started to raise concerns about inflation.

 The S&P 500 index dropped 17.36 points, or 0.4%, to 3,913.97.
 It was the third straight decline for the index.
 The Dow Jones Industrial Average lost 119.68 points, or 0.4%, closing at 31,493.34 and the technology-heavy Nasdaq Composite fell 100.14 points, or 0.7%, to 13,865.36.
 The Russell 2000 of small companies fell 1.7%, a significant drop for that index.